Here’s the thing; there aren’t any women-specific running shoes in Nike’s assortment per se.

 1) Nike Air Zoom Pegasus 36 Trail Women’s

-There’s a bit of the Pegasus and Winflo in here.
-The Trail version of the Pegasus features an outdoor-sey upper which shields the foot from the dust and debris during off-road runs.
+The Trail version of the Pegasus features an outdoor-sey upper that shields the foot from the dust and debris during off-road runs.

-The basic outsole geometry resembles the design that of the road Pegasus – but differs from the latter with its trail-oriented lugs and higher rubber coverage.
+The basic outsole geometry resembles the design seen on the road Pegasus – but it differs from the latter with its trail-oriented lugs and higher rubber coverage.

 So which part of the market does the Pegasus Trail cater to?
-The answer is – view this as a dual-purpose shoe.
+The answer is – view this as a dual-purpose soft-roader.

 The outsole lugs aren’t very deep and are spread out evenly.
 This means that you can use them on roads as well as on dry, packed trails in the nearby Canyon.
 Unlike the road Pegasus, the Trail Peggy uses separate heel and forefoot Zoom bags.
 There’s plenty of ride comfort no matter how you land.